If you’re having trouble getting approved for a mortgage.

 - Must be a relative, or close friend

-There are requirements a co-borrower on a conventional loan with need to meet.
+There are requirements a co-borrower on a conventional loan needs to meet.

 - Have a minimum FICO score of 620-640

 - Not required to be on the property title

 - Be a relative or friend.